SpikeHD/AmazonMonitor/README.md

 Once that's done, all you (should) need to do is run `node index` in the root project folder and it should come to life!

 ## Inviting it to your server
-Once you've got the bot running properly, you can invite it to your server by going to the `OAuth2` tab on the application page you set up previously.
+Once you've got the bot running properly, you can invite it to your server by going to the `OAuth2` tab on the bots application page you set up previously.
 Once you're there, under `scopes` check the box that says `bot`, and copy/paste the link it generates into your browser.

 ## Something not working?
 Google it!